monsoonmaelstrom/book2/book2.md

 I think I hear Alex and Liam shouting in the distance but I can’t make out the words.
 It’s all just angry sounds.

 Then, with a jolt that feels like I’ve been kicked by a horse, I’m flat on my back and someone is grabbing me under my arms and pulling me upright.
 Giorgi, I realize.
-I look around for Davy, and see him still on the ground with Alex hovering over him.
+I look around for Davy, and see him on the ground with Alex hovering over him.
 I’m not sure how bad it is yet.

 And Liam is holding a knife to my mother’s throat.
 “I’ll kill you myself,” he tells her, “if you ever pull another stunt like that.
 Right now, you are alive at my sufferance.
 Do not try me, Alexandria, because I would consider your life well worth my own,” he says icily.